appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 ### defaultQuery

 This property is useful to customize the source query, as defined in Elasticsearch Query DSL.
-It is different from the [customQuery](/docs/search/reactivesearch-api/APIReference/#customQuery) in a way that it doesn't get leaked to other queries(dependent queries by `react` prop) and only modifies the query for which it has been applied.
+It is different from the [customQuery](/docs/search/reactivesearch-api/reference#customquery) in a way that it doesn't get leaked to other queries(dependent queries by `react` prop) and only modifies the query for which it has been applied.

-You can read more about the `defaultQuery` usage at [here](/docs/reactivesearch/v3/advanced/customqueries/#when-to-use-default-query).
+You can read more about the `defaultQuery` usage over [here](/docs/reactivesearch/v3/advanced/customqueries/#when-to-use-default-query).

 | Type     | Applicable on query of type | Required |
 | -------- | --------------------------- | -------- |